wheeled/translate/README.rst

  - Document property attribute values
  - Speaker's notes

+HTML format

+* Translates the 'text' and 'tail' of HTML elements, excluding the following tags:

+ - 'html', 'head', 'meta', 'style', 'script'

+TXT format

+* Translates each line of the text file

 Other Notes
 -----------
 There is a conflict between preserving formatting within a paragraph and achieving the best translation.
 In this iteration of ``translate`` the assumption is that the translation achieved using this tool is a good start, but will require polishing by a native speaker to produce the finished product.
 In that case, the preservation of the formatting serves as an indication to the native speaker that the author intended to emphasize certain points and she can take this into account.

-If the tool will be producing the finished product (as a 'good enough' translation for the job at hand) then it would be better to sacrifice the formating within the paragraph so that the entire paragraph can be submitted to Google at once.
+If the tool will be producing the finished product (as a 'good enough' translation for the job at hand) then it would be better to sacrifice the formatting within the paragraph so that the entire paragraph can be submitted to Google at once.
 Looking for feedback on this point - disabling this feature could be implemented as an additional keyword argument.

-03-Sep-2018
+Originally documented 03-Sep-2018
+Updated 30-Oct-2021